Rocky Mountain Arsenal: Policy

 The environmental movement began in the United States in the 1960-1970s.
 The U.S. Congress responded to the movement in 1980 with the creation of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), most commonly referred to as a Superfund.
 CERCLA was a tax imposed on chemical and petroleum industries.
 CERCLA also gave the Federal government the authority to respond to the release of life-threatening hazardous materials.

 In 1984, after 42 years of chemical manufacturing, the United States Army began to inspect the level of contamination at Rocky Mountain Arsenal (RMA).
 The site was placed on the National Priorities List (NPL), a list of the most contaminated areas in the United States.
 Rocky Mountain Arsenal, among other post-military sites, was a top priority, establishing RMA as a Superfund site.
 This was further exacerbated when the U.S. Army discovered an endangered species, the bald eagle.
-After the bald eagles were captured, tested, and found to be healthy, the National Wildlife Federation worked with policymakers to transition RMA to a wildlife refuge.
+After the bald eagles were captured, tested, and found to be healthy, the National Wildlife Federation (NWF) worked with policymakers to transition RMA to a wildlife refuge.
 In 1992, Congress passed the Rocky Mountain Arsenal National Wildlife Refuge Act (RMANWR Act).
-Included in the RMANWR Act, areas within RMA that were still contaminated were still owned by the U.S. Army, however, the vast majority of the land that was deemed clean would be managed by the Federal Fish and Wildlife Service (FWS).
+Included in the RMANWR Act, areas within RMA that were still contaminated were still owned by the U.S. Army, however, the vast majority of the land that was deemed clean would be managed by the U.S. Fish and Wildlife Service (USFWS or FWS).

 Tensions arose between the United States Environmental Protection Agency (USEPA), the State of Colorado, United States Army, and the chemical industries as they partnered to clean up the site and create the RMANWR.
 This led the State of Colorado to take legal action over who has legal authority over RMA remediation efforts, payment of natural resource damages (NRDs), and reimbursement of costs expended for cleanup activities (response costs).